October 27, 2019

-Here’s how you can prepare this week:
+Here’s how you can prepare for this Sunday, titled Instructions for Sacrifice:

-1. Read through our text, Psalm 98.
+1. Read through our text, Exodus 29:1–46.

 2. Read, pray, and sing through the service: